Football is played in amazing arenas so we have compiled a list with the top 10 biggest football stadiums in Europe.

 Let’s take a look at the biggest stadiums of the most popular football clubs in Europe!

 PS: This list doesn’t include national stadiums such as for example “Wembley Stadium” in England or the “Stade de France” in France.
-This also just includes stadiums in Europe, please check out our list with biggest stadiums in the world to see even more!
+This also just includes stadiums in Europe, please check out our list of biggest stadiums in the world to see even more!

 Top 10 biggest football stadiums in Europe